Compare Magento Hosting⚙ Filter Results

 Many hosting companies provide one click installation of Magento Community Edition from their dashboard.

-There are several other self-hosted e-commerce platforms available.
-Two of the more popular include osCommerce and Zen Cart.
-You can also build e-commerce functionality on top of a larger content management system like WordPress or Drupal, using a plugin.
-The most popular options here are two WordPress solutions: WP E-commerce and WooCommerce.
+Two of the more popular self-hosted ecommerce platforms are osCommerce and Zen Cart.
+You can also build ecommerce functionality on top of a larger content management system like WordPress or Joomla, using a plugin or extension.
+The most popular options here are two WordPress plugins: WP E-commerce and WooCommerce.
 Finally, depending on the type of products you are planning to sell, you could use an online marketplace like eBay, Shopify, or Amazon instead of setting up your own online store.

 Will Magento work on shared hosting?